 • Confronting Media Messages: A Size 2 is not Fat

 Every woman living in this culture knows the standard for beauty: you should be thin, young, and toned, and the thinner the better.
 Of course, having large breasts is a bonus.
 This is the message that is projected by the media, and it is a message the most women have listened to, putting them at war with their own bodies and creating feelings of shame, guilt, and inadequacy, and dissatisfaction.
+Full Article

 • Make Your Daughter Strong!

 Growing up is difficult, very difficult.
 Children are constantly subject to the message that they need to do more, be more, and have more in order to be successful.
 Media messages teach young girls that their bodies should be unreasonably thin and blemish-free.
+Full Article

 • It's Not Just about Calories (adults)

 Achieving a healthy weight is not just about the food you eat; it is about self-esteem, self-worth, and a healthy emotional life.
+A recent study confirmed that self-esteem preceded weight gain.
+Adolescent girls who viewed themselves as unpopular were 69% more likely to gain weight than their more popular peers.
+Full Article

 • It's Not Just about Calories (teens)